Healthcare & Health Insurance in Belize

 Are healthcare and health insurance expensive in Belize?

 "In the US I have Medicare and a supplemental insurance, which is fine and I have had no problems with coverage.
-In Belize, I do not purchase medical insurance because it is very expensive. ," said one foreigner in Hopkins Village.
+In Belize, I do not purchase medical insurance because it is very expensive. ," explained one expat living in Hopkins Village, Belize.

 What are emergency services like in Belize?